chrisanderson16/ACOM_Transmitter_FPGA_Dev/Environment/Setting_Up_Environment_Ubuntu.md

 ---

 **IMPORTANT:** Some computer's BiOS will recognize the boot drive immediately, some will not.
-If it does not prompt you to *Try Ubuntu* or *Install Ubuntu* and just starts up Windows as normal, determine how to open BiOS on your device, this could be pressing F12, F10, DEL while booting.
+If it does not prompt you to *Try Ubuntu* or *Install Ubuntu* and just starts up Windows as normal, determine how to open BiOS on your device, this could be done by pressing F12 or F10 or DEL repeatedly while booting.

 ---